Peerbolt Crop Management

 Anna Peerbolt is in charge of the office end of the business.
-She is the office manager, also the bookkeeper, overseeing the budgets and payroll.
-She assists in writing grants and works with various granting agencies.
+She is the office manager and bookkeeper, overseeing the budgets and payroll.
+She assists in writing grants and works with various granting agencies in administring the grants.
 She is PCM's webmaster and works closely with PCM's contract technology experts.
 She has no background in horticulture, however she has picked up a good deal of insect and disease details.
 Her real background is in journalism, with sideroads into marketing, advertising and graphics.

-Jason Myer, who started with us as a scout during the 2011 season, became our Field-Scout Associate/GIS Manager in 2012 and in 2013 became our Field Research Supervisor and GIS Manager.
+Jason Myer, who started with us as a scout during the 2011 season, became our Field-Scout Associate/GIS Manager in 2012 and in 2013 Scout Supervisor and Field Research Associate.
 He grew up in a farming community in Michigan and has a BS in Environmental Sciences from Michigan State University (ecology, biology, entomology, chemistry and natural resource management).
 After graduation, he spent two years in West Africa as an Agroforestry Specialist for the Peace Corps.
-In his new position, he will be supervisiong scouts, creating maps, interacting with growers, and attending meetings.
+At PCM he supervises the scouts, creates maps, interacts with growers, and attends meetings.

-Julie Pond, who has worked for PCM since March 2008 as our Scout Supervisor and Research Associate, will now be a full-time mom at home with daughter Fiona, who will be two in August.
-We are fortunate that she will be able to work for us from home using our Ag Reports website to create email reports for growers based on data collected by our scouts.
+Julie Pond, who has worked for PCM since March 2008 as our Scout Supervisor and Research Associate, is now a full-time mom at home with daughters Fiona and Lydia.
+She works from home, using our Ag Reports website to create email reports for growers based on data collected by our scouts.
 She will also occasionally attend Commission and/or grower meetings, plus help us with special projects.
 She has a 2006 Bachelor of Science in Agriculture with a major in Horticulture and a minor in Biotechnology from the University of Saskatchewan.

-Micah Shepard is a recent graduate of Oregon State University with a degree in Horticulture.
-He studied plant physiology, IPM, weed management, plant pathology, soils, and a number of production electives.
-His background in greenhouse pest management and various volunteer and paid jobs are an excellent base for scouting.
-This is his first year with PCM and he is scouting fields in the Salem area.
+Micah Shepard is in his fourth year scouting fields for PCM in the Salem area.
+A graduate of Oregon State University with a degree in Horticulture, he studied plant physiology, IPM, weed management, plant pathology, soils, and a number of production electives.
+He has also worked in greenhouse pest management.